-If you run a WooCommerce shop, there are some unique features you need to be aware of regarding hosting and optimization.
-We'd like to show you today how to use specialized WooCommerce hosting to optimize your customers' user experience, the search engine ranking of your shop and your conversions.
+If you run a WooCommerce shop, there are some unique features you need to be aware of when it comes to hosting and optimization.
+We'll show you how you can use specialized WooCommerce hosting in order to optimize your customers' user experience, the search engine ranking of your shop and your conversions.

-According to the latest data from BuildWith, 22 percent of the top one million eCommerce sites use the shop system WooCommerce.
-This means the popular WordPress plugin has the largest market share, followed by Shopify (17%) and Magento (13%).
-This success is no accident, the free WooCommerce plugin turns your WordPress site into a fully-functioning online shop.
-With more than 4 million active installations, it is one of the most popular WordPress plugins of all time.
+According to the latest data from BuildWith, 28 percent of the top one million e-commerce-sites use the shop system WooCommerce.
+This means the popular WordPress plugin has the largest market share, followed by Shopify (19%) and Magento (10%).
+Such success is hardly surprising when you consider that the free WooCommerce plugin turns your WordPress site into a fully functioning online shop.
+With over five million active installations, it's one of the most popular WordPress plugins of all time.

 According to an infographic from Truconversion, just a single second of additional loading time will reduce your conversion rate by 7% and result in 11% fewer page views.
 These often-quoted statistics clearly demonstrate how important page performance is for your success.
 Not only will more customers have a negative user experience and abandon the checkout process but they are also highly unlikely to recommend your shop to anyone.

-Optimizing the performance of your shop not only improves the user experience of your customers, but also your visibility.
-After all, since 2010 the site speed has been an official ranking factor.
-Google has confirmed that page speed will be a ranking factor for mobile searches from July 2018.
+The performance optimization of your shop not only improves your customers' user experience, but it also increases your visibility.
+After all, page speed has been a key factor since 2010. official ranking factor.
+Since July 2018, Google has taken the page speed also for mobile searcheseasily.

 How does the cache work for WooCommerce shops?

 There have to be certain cache exceptions for online shops to function properly.
 The shopping cart, for example.
-Caching this area of your shop would not only lead to a total chaos of orders, but would also be problematic from a privacy point of view.
-So with WooCommerce hosting is absolutely necessary to systematically exclude certain areas from caching is therefore an absolute must for your WooCommerce hosting.
+Caching this area of your shop would lead to total chaos with your orders and would be problematic from a privacy point of view.
+Being able to exclude certain areas from caching is therefore an absolute must for your WooCommerce hosting.

-As a shop operator you therefore need to get an understanding of how much traffic your shop can cope with.
-You can do this, for example, with a check at Loader.io.
-The tool simulates hits to your site and shows at what point your shop is in danger of collapsing under the load or slowing down so much that users abandon the site.
-If you prefer working with the command line, you can also use the Apache Benchmark Tool instead.
+It is therefore crucial that you, as a shop owner, develop an understanding of how much traffic your shop can cope with.
+You can do this, for example, with Loader.io. check.
+The tool simulates access to your site and shows when your shop is in danger of going down under the load.
+Or slowing down so much that users abort their visit.
+If you prefer to work with the command line, you can also use Apache Benchmark Tool instead.

-Another area that cannot be cached is the WordPress backend.
-Without optimization long loading times occur, especially for large actions like bulk uploads of product images or the processing of a lot of product information.
+Another area that can't be cached is the WordPress backend.
+Without optimization measures, long loading times occur, especially for large tasks like bulk uploads of product images or processing a huge amount of product information.

 Simultaneous visitors in your shopping cart or large actions in the backend are directly reflected in the processor performance.
-You can't rely on caching to optimize these dynamic areas and need to look elsewhere.
+You can't rely on caching to optimize these dynamic areas and need to find other routes for improvements.

-Since a WooCommerce shop generates a lot of dynamic content and requests that cannot be cached, you need to have server performance to match.
+A WooCommerce shop generates a lot of dynamic content and requests that cannot be cached so you need to have server performance to match.

-Depending on the size and popularity of your store, there may be tens of thousands of visitors during peak shopping hours - all searching for products, filtering items by product category, filling their shopping cart and making purchases at the same time.
+During peak shopping hours, depending on the size and popularity of your store, there might be tens of thousands of visitors to your site at once.
+These visitors could be looking for products, filtering items by product category, filling their shopping cart, and making purchases - all at the same time.

 This is exactly what your shop hosting should be equipped for.
-After all, for every second that your WooCommerce shop is overloaded or even offline, potential sales are lost.
+After all, potential sales are lost for every second your WooCommerce shop is overloaded or even offline.

 More CPU power for high-traffic sites with high volume of orders

-One important way to optimize your WooCommerce shop is to increase the number of CPU cores.
-Ultimately the server must be able to handle more load when there are many visitors and corresponding database queries being made (e.g. displaying products according to different filters).
-Our CTO likes to use the metaphor of a chip shop to explain the principle:
+One important optimization measure for your WooCommerce shop hosting is to increase the number of CPU cores.
+After all, the server must be able to handle more load from the additional visits and corresponding database queries (for example, displaying products according to different filters).
+Our IT team like to use the metaphor of a fast-food restaurant to explain the principle:

-Imagine that the server of your WordPress site is a chip shop.
-Each employee in the chip shop represents a CPU core.
-If there is only one person behind the counter, only one request can be processed at a time.
-When you only have a few visitors, this isn't going to causes any issues.
+Imagine the server of your WordPress website is a fast-food restaurant.
+Each person behind the sales counter represents a CPU core.
+If there's only one person behind the counter, only one request can be processed at a time.
+When you only have a few visitors, this isn't going to be a problem to start with.

-However, if the number of visitors becomes so high that the employee is overwhelmed with requests, you're going to need more employees, i.e. more CPU cores) are needed.
-The more employees there are in the chip shop, the more orders can be processed simultaneously.
+However, if the number of visitors is so high that the restaurant is overwhelmed with requests, you're going to need more employees, i.e. more CPU cores.
+The more people there are at the sales counter, the more orders can be processed simultaneously.

-In this context, it is important to understand that having more CPU cores does not automatically improve the page load time - after all, the individual cores work equally fast.
-Increasing the number of cores rather ensures that more requests can be processed simultaneously and your shop does not get overloaded.
+In this context, it's important to understand that having more CPU cores doesn't automatically improve the load time of your WordPress website.
+Because the individual cores work equally fast.
+Increasing the number of cores rather ensures that more requests can be processed at the same time and that they don't overload your shop.

 Give your shop enough PHP memory limit!

-Not only adequate CPU cores and RAM are needed to optimize your server performance,an appropriate PHP memory limit is also required.
-This limit determines the maximum amount of memory available for PHP processes.
-This set value prevents, for example, the server from being overloaded by a bad script.
+Optimizing server performance not only includes CPU cores and RAM but also an appropriate PHP memory limit.
+This limit determines the maximum amount of memory available for PHP processes and prevents the server from, for example being overloaded by a bad script.

 A higher PHP memory limit is useful for more complex sites like online shops so the server is able to withstand large and simultaneous processes.
 For this reason, the PHP memory limit for our WooCommerce solutions is 512 megabytes.

 The minimum version of PHP recommended by WooCommerce is PHP 7.2.
-With RAIDBOXES you can upgrade to the even faster PHP version 7.3 with just one click.
+At RAIDBOXES, you can also switch your shop to the even faster PHP versions 7.3 or 7.4 with just one click.

-What exact specifications you need your WooCommerce hosting to offer depends on many things including your number of monthly visitors and how many hits per minute.
-For this reason, it's impossible to give a generalized answer.
-On our page for WooCommerce plans you will find a small guide to help you choose the right hosting solution for your shop.
+What exact specifications your WooCommerce hosting needs to offer depends on multiple things including your monthly visitors and page views per minute.
+There's no one single answer to this question.
+On our WooCommerce plans page you'll find a short guide to help you choose the right hosting solution for your shop.

-Another factor that determines your server performance needs is the number, size and quality of your plugins.
-If you use, for example, large plugins like Yoast SEOwhich need to be loaded on each of your pages, then your server must have the appropriate power to deal with it.
-The same applies if you want to link an analog cash register system to your shop and the server has to process constant live requests.
+Another factor that determines your server performance needs is the number, size, and quality of your plugins.
+If you use large plugins like Yoast SEO or Rank Math, for example, which need to be loaded on each of your pages, then your server must have the appropriate power to deal with it.
+The same applies if you want to link a cash register system to your shop as well and the server has to process constant live requests.

 Large images and graphics can be huge performance eaters.
-Since online shops usually need a lot of images to display their products, there is enormous potential for optimization here that you should maximize on.
-Fortunately, there are several image optimization pluginsout there to help you.
+As online shops usually need a lot of images to display their products, there's enormous potential for optimization here.
+Fortunately, there are various image optimization plugins.

-The correct compression of your images not only has a positive effect on the loading time of your WooCommerce shop and your customers' user experience, but ideally improves your search engine ranking and your conversion rate too.
+Compressing your images properly not only has a positive effect on the loading time of your WooCommerce shop and thus on your customers' user experience, but it can also improve your search engine ranking and conversion rates.

-As with any website today, it is also important that you optimize your images for mobile viewing.
-According to an eCommerce study by Qubit the mobile web will account for up to 19 percent of total online sales in 2017.
-The results of the study also show that online sales can be increased by up to 33 percent by improving mobile product discovery.
+As with any website today, you also need to optimize your images for mobile viewing.
+According to an eCommerce study by Qubit the mobile web accounted for up to 19 percent of total online sales in 2017.
+The results of the study also show online sales can be increased by up to 33 percent by improving mobile product discovery.

 Be on the safe side with backups and staging

-If a plugin update or some other change brings your website to its knees, it's essential to get your shop up and running again as soon as possible has the utmost priority.
-And this is where your backups come into play.
-With all our WooCommerce plans, a backup of your site, is created automatically every night.
+If a plugin update or some other change brings your website to its knees, it's essential to get your shop up and running again as soon as possible.
+And this is where your backups come in.
+In all WooCommerce plans, automatic backup of your site, is created automatically every night.
 This backup can then be restored with just a few clicks.
 You can also create additional manual backups at any time.

-This means you can do without any large backup plugins - a plus in both security and performance.
+This means you no longer need to rely on any large plugins for backups - a plus in both security and performance.
 After all, our motto for plugins is "as many as necessary, as few as possible!"

-It's best to find a WordPress hoster that offers free SSL certificates, daily backups, managed WordPress, theme and plugin updates and only uses servers located in Europe.
-In addition to all these features, we have implemented additional data protection tools at RAIDBOXES.
-These tools are designed to take as much work as possible off your hands getting your site GDPR compliant.
-One example is our WP Session Eraser or the feature Limit Login Attempts.
+It's best to find a WordPress host that offers free SSL certificates, daily backups, managed WordPress, theme and plugin updates and only uses servers located in Europe.
+In addition to all these features, RAIDBOXES has introduced even more data protection tools to save you as much work as possible in implementing the GDPR requirements.
+Examples include our WP Session Eraser and RB Login Protector.

-A WooCommerce shop places extra demands on hosting due to its many functionalities and dynamic processes involved in running a shop.
-To save yourself valuable time, money and nerves, you should choose a hoster that is familiar with these special requirements, guarantees the performance and security you need and offers first-class WordPress support.
+A WooCommerce shop places extra demands on its hosting because of the many functions and dynamic processes involved in running a shop.
+To save yourself valuable time, money, and nerves, you should choose a host that is familiar with these special requirements, guarantees the performance and security you need, and offers first-class WordPress support.

-You can find more WooCommerce tips in our 70-page e-book WooCommerce for Professionals: Online shops with WordPress.
-The book is aimed at freelancers, agencies, WP professionals and also at beginners.
+Further tips on WooCommerce can be found in our 70+ page e-book WooCommerce for Professionals: Online Shops with WordPress.
+The book is aimed at freelancers, agencies, WP professionals, and also WooCommerce novices.

-What is your experience with WooCommerce hosting?
+What's your experience of WooCommerce hosting been like?
 Which requirements are particularly important for your shop?
 I look forward to your comment!